ssande7/lammps/doc/src/compute_heat_flux_va_chunk.rst

 configurational component, and :math:`l_{ij}` is a selector function which gives the fraction of the vector :math:`\mathbf{r}_{ij}` within the chunk.
-Note that this means atoms that are not inside a chunk can still contribute to that chunk's heat flux.
+Note that this means atoms that are not inside a chunk can still contribute to that chunk's heat flux, including atoms that would otherwise be excluded due to the specifacation of a region in compute chunk/atom.
 The configurational component considers all atom pairs in which at least one atom is within the specified compute group.

 .. warning::